Eadgyth/Programming-Editor/README.md

    Help and program documentation</a>.
 <p>
 LIMITATIONS<br>
-While the limitations presently would be best characterized as countless some of the functions that are already present are not sufficiently worked out.
+While the limitations are certainly countless some of the functions are, although already present, still embryonic.
 Some are:
 <ul>
 <li>Running an interactive program that asks for input through a command-line is not guaranteed
    to work in the console area of the program.
-Interactive programs in Java seem to work fine but, for example, an interactive Perl script does not unless the autoflushing of its STDOUT is enabled in the script itself</li>
+Interactive programs in Java seem to work fine but, for example, an interactive Perl script does not unless the autoflushing of its STDOUT is enabled in the script itself.</li>
-<li>The built in packing of a jar file for a java application bundles only .class files</li>
+<li>The built in packing of a jar file for a java application bundles only .class files.</li>
 <li>The printing to a printer is rudimentary and is rather the blueprint for a printing function.
     The page size is not controlled.</li>
-<li>The syntax coloring is incomplete and many html tags and attributes are still not colored</li>
+<li>The syntax coloring is basic.
+It's also still incomplete for Html.
+Many html tags and attributes
+    are not colored.</li>
 </ul>
 <p>
 IDEAS FOR FURTHER DEVELOPEMENT<br>